 Mowers should be maintained in good working order and blades kept sharp.
 Turfgrass vigour, quality and leaf growth are impaired if the turf is mowed with a dull, improperly adjusted mower.
 Poorly maintained mowers can be a dangerous source of personal injury.
 Appropriate footwear and other recommended safety equipment should be used when mowing.

 The cutting height usually depends on the type (variety) of grass, its intended use, whether it is in full sun or shade, and the season of the year.
-In general, the finer leaf grasses such as green couch perform best when regularly mowed 1" or lower.
-Other, warm-season grasses (broad leaf varieties), such as sweet smothergrass, buffalo grass, and broadleaf carpet grass prefer a 1-3 inch cut height.
-It should be noted that the shorter a turf is mowed the more often it must be mowed to help prevent scalping.
+In general, the finer leaf grasses such as green couch perform best when regularly mowed 20 mm to 30 mm or lower.
+Other, warm-season grasses (broad leaf varieties), such as sweet smothergrass, buffalo grass, and broadleaf carpet grass prefer a higher cut of about 30 mm to 50 mm.
+It should be noted that the shorter a turf is mowed the more often it must be mowed to maintain an acceptable turf quality and to help prevent scalping.

-The frequency of mowing depends on the growth rate of the turfgrass.
-A rule of thumb is to never remove more than one-third of the leaf area per mowing as this stresses the plant and prolongs recovery.
+The frequency of mowing depends on the growth rate of the turfgrass, season and what inputs you have been applying e.g. water and fertiliser.
+A rule of thumb is to never remove more than one-third (1/3) of the leaf area per mowing as this stresses the turf plant and prolongs recovery.

 Grasses growing in shady areas should be cut 30% to 50% higher to help maintain the leaf surface needed to carry on photosynthesis.
 Similarly to managing shady areas, it is advantageous to raise the mowing height during prolonged periods of drought stress and after prolonged wet, rainy periods.